garethjevans/spring-ai-ext-journaling/README.md

-# spring-ai-ext-sql-function-adapter
+# spring-ai-ext-journaling

-A test project for the sql-function-adapter component.
+A test project for the journaling component.

 ## Prerequisites